mrmrcoleman/autocon2_workshop/docs/4_Discovery_Reconciliation_Slurpit.md

 <img src="images/slurpit/interface_drift.png" alt="Slurpit Interface Drift" title="Slurpit Interface Drift" width="750" />

  It's important to remember that when we discover operational drift, we don't always have to import it into NetBox.

-In this case we decide that the source of truth is correct and the network is wrong. `ethernet-1/1` on `clab-autocon2-srl1` _should_ be enabled, so there's an issue in the network and it should be fix there.
+ In this case we decide that the source of truth is correct and the network is wrong. `ethernet-1/1` on `clab-autocon2-srl1` _should_ be enabled, so there's an issue in the network and it should be fixed there.

  In this case, select the item and hit `Decline`